madeindjs/portfolio/content/posts/2022-09-16-deploy-rails.md

 lang: en
 ---

-# Deploy a Rails application in production with Capistrano and Phusion Passenger

 Recently, I deployed a new brand new Rails application in my small VPS: https://killer.rsseau.fr .
 Doing so is alway a complex exercice because it requires to take care of many things.
 In this post, I will retrace everything I did.

 In my case, I have the following stack: